 On July 3, 2018, the City of Celina (City) filed an application to amend its water Certificate of Convenience and Necessity No. 20764 in Collin County.

 Staff filed a final recommendation of approval on January 18, 2019.
-Pursuant to Commission Administrative Law Judge Order No. 5, this agreed motion to admit evidence and proposed notice of approval is timely filed.

 Agreed motion to admit evidence